kenjennings/Atari-Breakout76/README04Implementation.md

 - Number of Players: 1 (default), 2

 Basic input controls on the Title/Configuratin screen:
-- Option: Move to next item
+- Option key: Move to next item
-- Select: Change item value
+- Select key: Change item value
-- Start: Start game
+- Start key: Start game
 - Paddle button: Start game

 The game does have a kind of demo mode.
 When there is no game in progress the paddle is replaced by a horizontal border and the ball continues to bounce between the borders and the bricks without destroying any bricks.
 This implementation may enhance this to a self-played game where the ball is served and the computer plays without sound or score tracking.